-Basic Generator Operation:
+Basic Generator Operation: Starting:

-- Reduce all electrical loads.
-(Shut off lights, fans, appliances, etc.) - If the generator has not been run for two weeks or more, you may need to prime the fuel system before attempting to start. - Press the starter switch and hold on until generator engine is running. - Allow engine to stabilize and run smoothly before turning appliances or electrical equipment on. - Do not overload generator by turning too many items on.
+- See generator manufacturer's operating information for specific instructions and precautions. - Reduce all electrical loads.
+(Shut off lights, fans, appliances, etc.) - If the generator has not been run for two weeks or more, you may need to prime the fuel system before attempting to start.
+(See generator manufacturer's information.) - Press the generator switch On and hold until generator engine is running. - Let the generator engine stabilize and run smoothly before turning appliances or electrical equipment on. - Do not overload generator by turning too many items on.
 Continuous overloading can permanently damage the generator.
-See power consumption chart for estimation of typical RV loads. - Before shutting generator down, turn off electrical loads and let engine run at no-load for a few minutes to cool down whenever possible. - See generator manufacturer's operating information for specific instructions.
+See power consumption chart for estimation of typical RV loads.